 Are you looking for a non-phone job?
 Would you like something that challenges your mind and reasoning abilities more?
 How would scoring student essays sound to you?
 Well, then this post may be of interest to you.
-Five work at home test scoring jobs will be briefly reviewed below.
+Five online test scoring jobs will be briefly reviewed below.

 #1 – Scoring Student Essays For WriteScore

 You may have already heard of this one as there is a WriteScore review on this blog.
-While the company does have a website for potential clients to sign up, the work-at-home jobs are almost always found on CareerBuilder.
+While the company does have a website for potential clients to sign up, lately it is directing potential workers to a waitlist.

 #2 – Scoring Test Results For ETS

 There is also an ETS review on this blog.
-The company hires part-time employees to score test results for various online and offline educational institutions including SAT scores.
-Each scoring opportunity will have its own requirements, and you do have a schedule in which to commit.
+This company hires part-time employees to score test results for various online and offline educational institutions — including SAT scores.
+Each scoring opportunity has its own requirements, and you must commit to a specific schedule.

 #3 – Work at Home Test Scoring Jobs With Pearson

 There is also a review of Pearson's work at home scoring jobs on this blog.
-Pearson has been around probably the longest (over 50 years) and is recognized by many well-known educational institutions for being a leader in the scoring process for tests at all levels.
+Pearson has been around for over 50 years, and they are recognized by many well-known educational institutions as a leader in the scoring process for tests at all levels.

 While the computer requirements are relaxed, you must have at least a Bachelor's Degree in any field and be a US citizen.
 Sorry, no hiring outside of the US.